wwkeyboard/distributed-rate-limiter/README.md

   most traffic.
 It would also allow a rough estimate of the load on each endpoint.
 This estimate could be made more accurate by incriminating the counter past the limit.
+- Logging, right now it's printing errors and status for each request to stdout.
+This should log in the same manner as the other systems it's deployed with.